Sister Christian

-"Sister Christian" is a song by the American hard rock band Night Ranger.
-A power ballad, it was released in March 1984 as the second single from their album Midnight Madness.
-It was ranked No. 32 on VH1's 100 Greatest Songs of the 1980s.
+"Sister Christian" is a song by the American band Night Ranger.
+A power ballad, it was released in March 1984 as the second single from their second album Midnight Madness (1983).
 It was written and sung by the band's drummer, Kelly Keagy, for his sister.
-It was the band's biggest hit, peaking at number five on the Billboard Hot 100, and staying on the charts for 24 weeks.
+It was the band's biggest hit, peaking at number five on the US Billboard Hot 100, and staying on the charts for 24 weeks.
 It also reached No. 1 in Canada.
-The song is used in several films, including Boogie Nights (1997), Superstar (1999), Friday the 13th (2009) and Ben Affleck's film Air (2023).
+The song is used in several films, including Boogie Nights (1997), Superstar (1999), Friday the 13th (2009), and Air (2023).
 The song is also used in South Park season 28 episode 1, "Twisted Christian".
+It was ranked number 32 on VH1's 100 Greatest Songs of the 1980s.
+It is also featured in the 2002 videogame Grand Theft Auto Vice City on the in-game radio station Emotion 98.3.

 Origin and meaning

-Inspired by his younger sister, Keagy originally sang "Sister Christy, oh the time has come...".
+Inspired by his younger sister, Keagy originally sang "Sister Christy, oh the time has come".
 Upon returning from a visit to his hometown of Eugene, Oregon, Keagy wrote the song at his San Francisco apartment after being astonished at the speed at which his sister was growing up.

-Keagy later recalled that "after we started playing it a lot, Jack turned to me and said, 'what exactly are you saying?, adding that bandmate Jack Blades "thought the words were Sister Christian, instead of Sister Christy, so it just stuck."
+Keagy later recalled that "after we started playing it a lot, Jack turned to me and said, 'what exactly are you saying?, adding that bandmate Jack Blades "thought the words were Sister Christian, instead of Sister Christy, so it just stuck".

 The meaning of the lyric, "You're motoring.
 What's your price for flight?
 In finding Mr. Right?" has generated significant attention and debate.
 In a VH-1 Behind the Music interview, the band stated that the term "motoring" should be interpreted to mean "cruising".